Adaptive Bitrate Streaming

 What is progressive video streaming?

-This type of file is often an .mp4 but can of course be in many different formats.
+This type of file is often .mp4 but can be in many different formats.
 The progressive video can be stretched and squashed to fit different screen sizes, but regardless of the device playing it, the video file will always be the same.